 BOARD POLICY No. 6910

-State School Construction FundsImmediately after the board has approved the initiation of a construction project, the superintendent shall notify the state board of education of the board's intent.
-All studies, notices and other requirements established by the state board of education as conditions for eligibility for state construction grants shall be completed by the superintendent.
+State School Construction FundsImmediately after the board has approved the initiation of a construction project, the superintendent will notify the Superintendent of Public Instruction of the board's intent.
+All studies, notices and other requirements established by the Superintendent of Public Instruction as conditions for eligibility for state construction grants will be completed by the superintendent.

 Non-voter Approved DebtIf the board decides it is prudent, it may authorize the issuance of non-voter approved debt within statutory limits to purchase facility sites; improve energy efficiency of buildings; or acquire, remodel or repair school facilities.
 Statute limits non-voter approved school district debt to three-eighths of one percent of the value of the taxable land within the district.

 Adopted by the Board: July 16, 2002

 Revised: February 27, 2018